 - College Buys – Discounted Microsoft Software for SBCC faculty and staff HOME use

-Adobe®: Students, faculty, and staff at select campuses can access all of the Adobe® Creative Cloud Apps for just $169.99 per year for students, and $19.99 per year for faculty and staff, including essential software tools such as Photoshop, Illustrator, InDesign, and more.
+Adobe®: Students, faculty, and staff at select campuses can access all of the Adobe® Creative Cloud Apps for $39.99 per year for six months, or $79.98 per year for students, faculty and staff, including essential software tools such as Photoshop, Illustrator, InDesign, and more.

 Microsoft Office: Purchase Microsoft Office Professional Plus 2016 for only $39.99—an exclusive low price for the California Community College system.

 - CC Chancellor’s Office

 - CCC Confer Tools (Web-based conferencing system for meetings with other state entities and organizations)

 Canvas self-paced training - This course introduces you how to teach using the Canvas learning management system by Instructure.
 You will learn how the system works through a series of curated readings and recall what you have learned through formative quizzes.
 You will also be provided with an opportunity to practice what you have learned through a series of hands-on exercises focused on the subject you teach.